OPERATING AND FINANCIAL REVIEW AND PROSPECTS

 Liquidity and Capital Resources

-Net Cash Used in Operating Activities
+Net Cash Provided by (Used in) Operating Activities

 Net Cash Used in Investing Activities